 There is no curative treatment available for the MS. However, a number of medications are used to treat the disease symptomatically.
 As of 2014, nine disease-modifying treatments have been approved by regulatory agencies for relapsing-remitting multiple sclerosis (RRMS) including: interferon beta-1a, interferon beta-1b, glatiramer acetate, mitoxantrone, natalizumab, fingolimod, teriflunomide, dimethyl fumarate and alemtuzumab.
 No treatment has been shown to change the course of primary progressive MS and as of 2011 only one medication, mitoxantrone, has been approved for secondary progressive MS. Specific medications are also available to treat fatigue, pain, spasticity, bladder control problems, etc. even though their effectiveness levels are moderate at best.

 Ayurvedic treatment for Multiple Sclerosis is primarily aimed at arresting / slowing down the progress of the illness and helping alleviate the symptoms.
 However, in many cases remyelination of lesions have been reported after starting Ayurvedic treatment and this offers hope and a possibility for healing.

-Several cases of RRMS treated in Ayurveda hospitals in Kerala, India reported almost immediate remission of symptoms partially or totally and reduced frequency of exacerbation.
+Several cases of RRMS who underwent Multiple Sclerosis treatment in Ayurveda in Kerala India reported almost immediate remission of symptoms, either partially or totally and reduced frequency of exacerbation.
 Even Primary and Secondary progressive MS cases showed positive response to the Ayurvedic approach, probably due to the overall improvement in fitness level brought about by ayurvedic massages and therapies.